Canal de Garonne Cycling Holiday

 Day 4 : Meilhan area – Sérignac sur Garonne

 Today’s route leads you along the lush Garonne Valley.
 You’ll pass many orchards and, in the summer months, vivid fields of sunflowers and other crops as you make your way through the rural landscape on the canal-side cycle path.
 Every now and then you’ll pass through tiny canal-side villages, usually with their own locks and often pretty waterside bistros.
 Make a point of stopping in the charming villages of Le Mas d’Agenais and Damazan for a stroll around its quaint, cobbled streets.
 Your stop for the night in the charming village of Sérignac sur Garonne.
+Please note that due to hotel availability guests may sometimes be accommodated in the town of Agen, 10km further along the canal making today's ride 65km in total.
+Of course, in such cases tomorrow's ride becomes 10km shorter.

 Day 5 : Sérignac sur Garonne – Moissac